zenflow/composite-service/docs/intro/what.md

 title: 'What?'
 ---

-`composite-service` is a nodejs library to help you run multiple services as if they were a single service, running under a single process.
+`composite-service` is a Node.js library to help you run multiple services as if they were a *single* service, running under a *single* process.

-`coposite-service` lets you implement a "composite service" in a declarative and fairly intuitive script like this:
+`composite-service` lets you implement a "composite service" in a declarative and fairly intuitive script like this:

 ```js